Manzini Wanderers F.C.

-Manzini Wanderers is a professional Eswatini soccer club based in Manzini.
-It is one of the oldest premier league teams in the kingdom of Eswatini, that competes in the Premier League of Eswatini, the top tier of Swazi football.
+Manzini Wanderers is a professional Liswati soccer club based in Manzini.
+It is one of the oldest premier league teams in the kingdom of Eswatini, that competes in the Premier League of Eswatini, the top tier of Liswati football.
 The club has won the league six times, Swazi Cup once, six times the Swazi Trade fair Cup and 3 times the Swazi Charity Cup.
 The club has been a mainstay of Swazi football for a long time and it is considered amongst the biggest teams in the country.